fly-apps/tictac/README.md

 - When asked "Would you like to copy its configuration to the new app?"
 Choose "No"
 - Select region: sea (Seattle, Washington (US))
 - Would you like to deploy now?
 "No"
-- Replace the generated `fly.yaml` file with the following config:
+- Replace the generated `fly.yaml` file with the following config but keep the `app` name that you chose for your app.

 ```yaml
 app = "<my-special-custom-name>"